Dr. Michael May (FRCS) — Updated on January 26, 2023

 Where should you get hair loss blood tests done?

 You can also get blood tests done at a private hair clinic.
 Our trichology team can diagnose your hair loss condition based on your hair loss blood tests, regardless of your age, sex, or gender.
-We’ll then use this information to create a personalised treatment plan for your hair loss.
+We’ll then use this information to create a personalised female hair loss treatment plan for you.

 Will I need a hair transplant for my hair loss?

-A female hair transplant may be a possibility following your diagnosis.
-But there are lots of other non-invasive treatments to try first.
+female hair transplant may be a possibility following your diagnosis.
+However, there are lots of other non-invasive treatments for hair growth to try first.
 Minoxidil and other hair transplant alternatives are often worth trying first.
-The trichology team at the Wimpole Clinic is available to provide all the free, impartial advice you need to help recover your hair.
+The trichology team at the Wimpole Clinic is available to provide all the impartial advice you need to help recover your hair.

-To get your personalised treatment plan, book a free consultation at the Wimpole Clinic.
+To get your personalised treatment plan, book a consultation at the Wimpole Clinic.

 Talk to a specialist ☎ 020 7935 1861.